How to check your unconscious biases

 Candy Khan has spent years helping people discover their unconscious biases.
 A PhD candidate and an instructor in diversity and inclusion who helps organizations and individuals reduce discrimination based on gender, race, disabilities or other differences, she has seen first-hand the consequences of these blind spots.

 People achieve less.
 Organizations struggle to attract or keep talented workers.
-Unconscious bias can even contribute to bullying and violence in the workplace.
-They can even our effectiveness by contributing to flawed thinking and decision-making.
+Unconscious bias can contribute to bullying and violence in the workplace.
+It can even affect our effectiveness by contributing to flawed thinking and decision-making.

 Uncovering and overcoming our unconscious biases is not impossible.
 Here are four tips from Khan on how to do it.